-Causal-Comparative Research method is used to draw conclusions with respect to the cause and effect equation between the two or more than two variables, where the one variable will be dependent on other variables which will be independent.
+The Causal-Comparative Research method is used to draw conclusions with respect to the cause and effect equation between the two or more than two variables, where the one variable will be dependent on other variables, which will be independent.

 #3 – Experimental Research

-In this analysis is done for the purpose of proving or for disproving the statement.
-It is generally used in the field of natural sciences or in the field of social sciences as in those areas various statements are there which required to be proved as right or wrong
+This analysis is done for the purpose of proving or for disproving the statement.
+It is generally used in the field of natural sciences or in the field of social sciences as in those areas; various statements are there which required to be proved as right or wrong

 #4 – Correlation Research

-Correlation Research conducted for establishing a relationship between the two closely associated entities for knowing the impact of one on other and the changes which eventually observed.
+Correlation Research was conducted for establishing a relationship between the two closely associated entities to knowing the impact of one on the other and the changes which eventually observed.
 It is carried for giving value to the naturally occurring relationships.
 For this research minimum, two different groups will be required.

-An example of the Quantitative research could involve the survey conducted by the hospital of a town, where the hospital wants to know that how much satisfied their patients are with respect to the treatment taken and their health after that treatment.
+An example could involve the survey conducted by the hospital of a town, where the hospital wants to know how satisfied their patients are with respect to the treatment taken and their health after that treatment.

-Sample of the survey includes all those persons who have availed the treatment of the hospital within the last few days.
-Quantitative research can help the hospital to explore the variety of problems and the questions which the patients coming to them are facing.
+The sample of the survey includes all those persons who have availed the treatment of the hospital within the last few days.
+Quantitative research can help the hospital to explore the variety of problems, and the questions which the patients coming to them are facing.

 - The data in the Quantitative research is collected and presented in the numbers, so the result obtained from it will be reliable as the numbers state the truth and do not lie.
 Wherever the situation of the conflicts arises, the researchers prefer quantitative research as it gives an honest picture of the research conducted without any discrepancies and is thus extremely accurate.

-- As Quantitative research involves the statistics, it provides a wider scope of the data collection for the researchers.
+- It involves the statistics; it provides a wider scope of the data collection for the researchers.

-- The Quantitative research is not based out of the thinking or the perception of the individual or group of individuals conducting the research rather it is based on the numbers, thus it removes the risk of personal biases being shown in the result of the research.
+- Quantitative research is not based on the thinking or the perception of the individual or group of individuals conducting the research rather;, it is based on the numbers; thus, it removes the risk of personal biases being shown in the result of the research.